rankloud/CFI-Coupons/README.md

 4. **Bundle Discounts**: CFI often bundles courses together, and a coupon may apply to these bundles, giving you a discount on multiple courses purchased at once.

-## How to Find CFI Coupons
+## How to Find CFI Coupons?

 Finding **CFI coupons** is relatively easy if you know where to look.
 Here are some reliable methods to help you snag a discount:

 ### 1. **CFI’s Official Website**
-CFI occasionally offers discounts directly on their official website.
+CFI occasionally offers discounts directly on its official website.
 They might have limited-time offers or seasonal promotions, such as a New Year’s sale or Black Friday discount.
 Always check the homepage or the promotions section for any available **CFI coupons**.

 ### 2. **Email Newsletters**
 Signing up for the CFI newsletter is a great way to stay updated on new courses and special promotions.
 By subscribing, you may receive exclusive **CFI coupons** and discount codes that aren't available to the general public.